horacepan/snpy/README.md

 ## snpy
-SnPy is a simple library for computing irreducible representation matrices (using Young's orthogonal representation) of the the symmetric group.
+SnPy is a simple library for computing irreducible representation matrices (using Young's orthogonal representation) of the symmetric group.

 ## Requirements
 - numpy